MetabolicAtlas/MetabolicAtlas/CONTRIBUTING.md

 ### Creating a branch

-Once you have the project running locally, create a new branch based on the `develop` branch.
+Once you have the project running locally, create a new branch based on the `main` branch.
 The branch name should start with `feat/` or `fix/` (inspired by the [Semantic Commit Messages](https://www.conventionalcommits.org/en/v1.0.0/)) and have a relatively short dash-separated name, for example `feat/contribution-guidelines`.

 ### Adding a commit